Mad cow disease found in California; no human threat seen

 "There is still no evidence at all that BSE is anything but an extremely rare event in the United States, and nothing that poses a threat to the human or animal food chain."

-Import restrictions from major customers would have dealt a fresh blow to companies such as Tyson Foods Inc and Brazil-based JBS that are still smarting from the "pink slime" furore.
+Import restrictions from major customers would deal a fresh blow to companies such as Tyson Foods Inc and Brazil-based JBS that are still smarting from the "pink slime" furore.

+Officials at Korea's agriculture ministry said an outright import ban was unlikely.

+"It won't be an import ban, but possibly a quarantine suspension," a spokesman at the Korean agriculture ministry said.

 Korean retailer Lotte Mart, a unit of Lotte Shopping Co., said it had suspended sales due to what it said was "customer concerns", as did Home Plus, a unit of Britain's Tesco PLC.